VitorAguiar/R-course/README.md

 ### Transitioning from an R user to an R programmer

 -   how to make your own functions and custom tools to address questions related to your project;
--   how to make packages to share code and data.
+-   how to create packages to share code and data.

 General instructions
 --------------------